Tiredandclumsy/Collected_Notes/Computer Systems B Notes.md

 2. Possession factor - something the user has (e.g. key/OTP)
 3. Inherence factor - something the user is (e.g. fingerprint/face ID)
 Many systems defer use of factors to third parties, prompting the user to log into an external system that verifies their identity before redirecting back to the original page.
 This is called Federated Identity Management.
+## Threats
+Threats in a system describe properties that allow attacks on the system to be successful.
+These threats can be information access threats, which allow attackers to access information that should be unavailable to them, of service threats, which allow attackers to disrupt the use of the system by legitimate users.
 ## Attacks
 Attacks on computer systems come in various forms, but there are many common types that have been identified.
 ### Man-in-the-middle attacks